bowman2001/perplexdoc/content/doc/shortcode/figure/index.md

 ### Extra Large

-This size takes up 2 times of the main text width and is oversized on this documentation page.
-If there is a long table of contents included on a page and a figure with this size and a big height, the TOC may overlap the image in every possible scrolling position.
+This size could take up 2 times of the main text width but is oversized on this documentation page.
+If there is a long table of contents included on a page and a figure with this size, the TOC may overlap the image in every possible scrolling position.
+Therefore, this size doesn’t get bigger than large figures on documentation pages.

 {{< figure xlarge >}}
-The size of an extra large image will only show on large desktop screens.
-Extra-large is an oversize in documentation pages, because it extends beyond the right margin.
-Therefore, it should be used sparingly and with great care.
+The size of an extra large image will only show in blog and article pages.
+Extra-large would be oversized on a documentation page, because the sidebar navigation blocks the left margin.
 {{< /figure >}}

 ### Layout on blog and article pages